ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 ### mail

-Not configurable at the moment, and no timeout by default
+Not configurable at the moment, and no timeout by default, but there is a [pull request](https://github.com/mikel/mail/pull/892)

 ### mechanize